adugyeni/Internal-Network-Penetration-Testing-Report/README.md

 `10.10.10.50`

 #### Recommendation
-Upgrade to the latest version preferably version UltraVNC 1.5.0.0
+- Upgrade to 1.3.8.1 or later
+- Avoid running UltraVNC as a service
+- Use scheduled tasks under low‑privilege accounts

 ---